Giving a First Phone

 5. If you’re going the iPhone route, check out our guide on optimizing iOS settings that will make phone management easier for you.
 You can enable or disable so much via the ScreenTime app, so take advantage of built-in features to simplify your parenting job.

-Step 6: Regular check-ins as the phone journey continues
+Step 6: Regular check-ins

 1. How is it going -- Any issues to address or good habits to praise?
 Other priorities or activities that phone time may be replacing?
 Any rules/limits to adjust?